NemGam/The-Powder-Game/README.md

 # <ins>The Powder Sim</ins>
-High performant falling sand simulation
+High performant falling sand simulation made with OpenGL and C++.

 # Windows
 The build is not available at the moment.